Super Auto Pets: Versus Mode

-In addition to the regular game mode above, there is also versus mode available.
+In addition to the regular "Arena" mode above, there is also a "Versus" mode.
+In this mode players compete against each other in asynchronous or real time 1v1s or 8-person lobbies.
+Every player starts out with a score of 1500 and will either lose or gain points upon loss or win.
+There are three separate queues, for the weekly pack, custom packs and static packs.
+The weekly pack leaderboard is reset every week, while the others are not.
+When in queue with a static pack (either the Turtle, Puppy, Star, Golden, or Danger pack) the player may decide to play against any other static pack or instead only play against players using the same pack they are.

+There is also a "With Friends" mode available, which was formerly considered Versus Mode in previous game versions.
 In this mode, players may create or join rooms and face each other exclusively.
-The creator of the room can set which pack the room will use and certain rules, such as how much time each player has to complete their preparation phase or what the punishment for losing is (how many life points are lost).
+The creator of the room can set which pack the room will use and certain rules, such as how much time each player has to complete their preparation phase or how many life points are deducted with each loss.
+These private rooms formerly could hold up to 64 people, though this has since been reduced to 16.

 Packs

 Within the game there are various packs available to choose from, which act as a roster of available pets to choose from during gameplay.
-Players may choose to fight against players' exclusively using the same pack as them or against all other players.
-There are 5 packs available to play at any time.
+Players may choose to battle other players exclusively using the same pack as them or against all other players.
+There are 7 packs available to play at any time.